alvarolorentedev/is-unit-testing-dead/presentation.md

 ---

-# Mocks over the Whire
+# Mocks over the Wire